AlexeiakaTechnik/AJAX_security-integration-in-Home_Assistant/README.md

 ### 🧱 Hardware Setup Overview

+Basically:
 - You will need a **4-channel smart relay** with dry contacts.
 - Each relay output is wired to one of the four buttons on the AJAX SpaceControl key fob.
 - When triggered via Home Assistant, the relay will short the contact, simulating a button press.

+The AJAX Space Control fob plastci enclosure is easily opened by inserting something like plastic knife/tool in beween front and back.
+📸 *[Insert picture of opened fob]*

 📸 *[Insert wiring diagram and photos]*
 📦 *[Link to recommended relay models and enclosure]*

+---

+## ⚙️ AJAX System Devices, Groups and SIA Monitoring Station Setup

 ---